wildfly/quickstart/ejb-security-jaas/README.md

             </security-realms>
         </elytron-integration>

     This block tells the `security` subsystem to export an `Elytron`-compatible realm called `LegacyRealm` that will delegate authentication and authorization decisions to the legacy `quickstart-domain`.
-By setting the `apply-role-mappers` attribute to `false` we are indicating to the exported realm that it should not use any role mappers defined in the legacy security domain.
+Setting the `apply-role-mappers` attribute to `false` indicates to the exported realm that it should not use any role mappers defined in the legacy security domain.

 3. The following `security-domain` was added to the `elytron` subsystem: